 The free plan has so much to offer compared to the various paid alternatives.
-In fact, I’d say it’s the best tool I’ve come across for those who want a linear, coherent project management system instead of hundreds of emails.
+In fact, I’d say it’s among best tool I’ve come across for those who want a linear, coherent project management system instead of hundreds of emails.

 Team members are easily added using their email address.
 You can add them individually by email address or in bulk using a list of email addresses separated by semicolons.